 Because it takes several days to weeks for the immune system to produce enough antibody to be detected, diagnosis of an infection may be delayed.
 Antibody tests done right after people become ill are often negative.
 Thus, doctors may take one sample immediately and then take another one several weeks later to see whether antibody levels have increased.
 If levels of an antibody are low on the first test after people become ill, finding an increase in the antibody levels several weeks later suggests an active, current or recent (rather than a previous) infection.

 Antigens are substances that can trigger an immune response in the body.
-Microorganisms have antigens on their surface and inside them.
+Microorganisms (and all cells) have antigens on their surface and inside them.
+Each type of microorganism has different, unique antigens.
+Thus, finding one of those antigens means that specific microorganism is present.
 Antigen tests detect the presence of a microorganism directly, so that doctors can diagnose an infection quickly, without waiting for a person to produce antibodies in response to the microorganism.
 Also, these tests can be used in people whose immune system cannot produce many antibodies, such as people who have recently had bone marrow transplantation or who have AIDS.

 To do antigen tests, doctors take a sample from a person and mix it with a test antibody to the suspected microorganism.
 If there are antigens from that microorganism in the person's sample, they attach to the test antibody.
 Different methods can be used to detect the antigen-antibody combination.
 But whatever method is used, the presence of the antigen means that the microorganism is present and probably is the cause of the infection.

-Tests that detect genetic material in microorganisms are called
+Tests that detect genetic material from microorganisms are called

 The polymerase chain reaction (PCR) is an example of this type of test.
 The PCR technique is used to produce many copies of a gene from a microorganism, making the microorganism much easier to identify.